tanyaweaver/python-dev-accelerator/source/401test-in/README.md

 - In the README of that repository, you'll include the link to the site that you've built

 ## Python Proficiency

+The guidelines for this task can be found here: [Build a Python Module](./python_pretest.rst)